 Principle One: Recommendations

-- For those who aren’t, daily contact testing over a period of days (the number of which to be determined by scientific advice) should act as the trigger for release from self-isolation.
+- Introduce a daily contact testing regime over a period of days (the number of which to be determined by scientific advice) to act as the trigger for release from self-isolation for those contacted by NHS Test &Trace who have not been double-vaccinated.

 - Expand the daily contact testing pilot into close contact services such as manufacturing, logistics, hospitality, and other affected sectors

-- Extend government funded workplace testing scheme and work with industries, such as retail, to develop a system of ‘at home’ testing to support those businesses operating across multiple sites
+- Reintroduce government funded workplace testing scheme and work with industries, such as retail, to develop a system of ‘at home’ testing to support those businesses operating across multiple sites

 - Maintain government funded community testing to support business efforts to drive confidence and safety.